mark-meyer/jheap/README.md

 # jheap
 Pure-Javascript heap implementation.
 A heap is a simple data structure that maintains 'heap' order while supporting basic operations of insertion and extracting the minumim.
-JHeap amortizes the size of the underlying storage to allow very fast heap operations even on large heaps.

 ## Install
 Using npm: